Kelso (NSW)

 Table Chart PROFILE FAQ

-Health performance in Kelso is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts
+Health performance in Kelso is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-The rate of private health cover in Kelso is approximately 52% of the total population (~5,881 people), leading that of the average SA2 area.
-The most common medical conditions in the area are asthma and mental health issues, impacting 10.5% and 9.4% of residents respectively.
-Meanwhile, 63.9% of residents declare themselves completely clear of medical ailments, compared to 63.5% across Rest of NSW.
-Kelso has 16.5% of residents aged 65 and over (1,852 people), which is lower than the 19.4% in Rest of NSW.
-Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.
+Mortality rates and chronic condition prevalence are substantial across both younger and older age groups.
+Private health cover is more prevalent in Kelso compared to the average SA2 area, with approximately 52% of the total population (~5,882 people) having it.
+The most common medical conditions are asthma and mental health issues, affecting 10.5% and 9.4% of residents respectively.
+However, 63.9% of Kelso residents report being completely clear of medical ailments, compared to 63.3% across Rest of NSW.
+Working-age population health challenges include elevated chronic condition rates.
+Kelso has 16.6% of residents aged 65 and over (1,864 people), lower than the 23.4% in Rest of NSW.
+Health outcomes among seniors present notable challenges, with national rankings higher than those of the general population.

 Frequently Asked Questions - Health